jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/gen-ai-policy.md

 - You are free to use or not use GenAI chatbots in this course in any way as long as you submit links to your chat transcripts
 - There is no penalty for using GenAI chatbots
-- Every assignment in this course must include either 1) a link to a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.
+- Every assignment in this course must include either 1) a link to a transcript of all relevant GenAI use or 2) a statement that no GenAI was used to receive credit.

 See the rest of the page for important details.